-From that day on, I became my own priority.
+From that day on, I became my priority.

 But let me tell you, I fell in love.

 I walked out of that class with the biggest smile on my face and came back every single day.
-Slowly but surely, months went by and I felt more and more confident in being in a group setting.
-My friends would cheer me on and push me toward the front row because I was very good at memorizing and executing the choreography.
-There were days when the instructor would have an emergency to attend to, leaving the gym students waiting around until the class and the gym manager would ask me to lead the class with music streaming from YouTube!
+Slowly but surely, months went by and I felt more and more confident in being in a group fitness class setting.
+My gym friends would cheer me on and push me toward the front row because they believed that I was very good at memorizing and executing the choreography.
+There were days when the instructor would have an emergency to attend to, leaving the gym students waiting around until the class and the gym manager would ask me to lead with music streaming from YouTube!
 We would laugh when an ad came on and then get right back into our workout.

-About six months after that first experience of walking into the gym, I had lost about 50 pounds and my instructor told me, “Stephanie, you’re really good.
-You need to get your license to teach”.
+About six months after that first experience of walking into the gym and taking a class, I had lost about 50 pounds and my favorite instructor told me, “Stephanie, you’re really good.
+You need to get your license to teach.”

 So, I did.

-At the one-year anniversary of working as a fitness instructor, I had over 10 fitness licenses/certifications and I had lost 100 pounds total!
+At the one-year anniversary of working as a fitness instructor, I had over 10 licenses/certifications and lost 100 pounds total!

-Upon completing my personal training education, I became what’s known as a “hybrid”.
-I would teach group classes and train one on one clients.
+Upon completing my first PT certification, I became what’s known as a “hybrid”.
+I would teach group classes and train individual clients.
 With all humbleness, I became one of the most requested trainers there, with a completely booked schedule six days a week.
-I’m not even kidding, I would have clients on lay-away, meaning they would be “on-call” to come in for a session if someone in my schedule canceled last minute.
+I’m not even kidding, I would have clients on layaway, meaning they would be “on-call” to come in for a session if someone in my schedule canceled last minute.
 It was insane and so amazing.
 By then, I had over 20 certifications and my hunger for knowledge hasn't stopped since. (literally)

-All of us were put on leave of absence March 2020.
-This required myself to think outside of the box as my clients were reaching out to me needing to continue training to avoid regression.
-I started doing in person (socially distanced) sessions and virtual sessions with them, and by word of mouth I had people from other states and different time zones signing up for virtual training with me.
-The best part is that I was able to offer rates on my own terms, and my clients were delighted that I was reasonable and super competitive to the rates they were paying to have me prior to the pandemic.
-It was, and still is incredible.
+All employees at Gym B were put on a leave of absence in March 2020.
+This required me to think outside of the box as my clients were reaching out to me needing to continue training to avoid regression.
+I started doing in-person (socially distanced) sessions and virtual sessions with them, and by word of mouth I had people from other states and different time zones signing up for virtual training with me.
+The best part, is that I was able to offer rates on my own terms, and my clients were delighted that I was reasonable and super competitive to the rates they were paying to train with me at the gym before the pandemic.

-By December 2020, after a few rounds of layoffs, Gym B let go of all of their personal trainers permanently because the location did not have the permits or proper permissions to open outdoors.
+After a few rounds of layoffs, Gym B let go of all of employees permanently because the gym location did not have the permits or proper permissions to open outdoors.
 It was two weeks before Christmas.
 I was devastated.
 I cried for about two days and then woke up one morning with the same fire I had years ago when I started my weight loss journey.